cocotb/cocotb/docs/source/building.rst

 .. make:var:: SIM

-      Selects which simulator Makefile to use.
+      In the makefile flow, selects which simulator Makefile to use.
       Attempts to include a simulator specific makefile from :file:`src/cocotb/share/makefiles/simulators/makefile.$(SIM)`

+      In the :ref:`Python Runner <howto-python-runner>` flow,
+      selects the :ref:`Simulator Runner <api-runner-sim>` to use.

 .. make:var:: WAVES